2022 in Brave Combat Federation: Background

 Asuper lightweight bout between Baz Mohammad and Ayub Gazievwas planned for the event.
 However, Mohammad pulled out in early June due to undisclosed reasons and he was replaced by Sanjarbek Erkinov.

 Results

 BRAVE CF 60

-BRAVE CF 60 was a mixed martial arts event held by Brave Combat Federation on July 30, 2022 at the National Stadium, in Isa Town, Bahrain.
+BRAVE CF 60 was a mixed martial arts event held by Brave Combat Federation on July 30, 2022, at the National Stadium, in Isa Town, Bahrain.

 Background

-The event was originally expected to take place at the Goiânia Arena in Goiania, Brazil on July 30.
+The event was originally expected to take place at the Goiânia Arena in Goiânia, Brazil on July 30.
 However, on July 24, due to unforeseen circumstances the event was moved from Brazil to the Kingdom of Bahrain.

 Results

 BRAVE CF 61

-BRAVE CF 61 was a mixed martial arts event held by Brave Combat Federation in partnership with National Fighting Championship on August 6, 2022 at the Maritim Hotel in Bonn, Germany.
+BRAVE CF 61 was a mixed martial arts event held by Brave Combat Federation in partnership with National Fighting Championship on August 6, 2022, at the Maritim Hotel in Bonn, Germany.
 Germany will become the 28th country to host a BRAVE CF show.